Beginnings and Endings

 but is there a future here?

-That is the incredible question
+That is an incredible question

 in this City of high energy